imixs/imixs-docker/cloud/traefik/README.md

 Find details about the web configuration [here](http://docs.traefik.io/configuration/backends/web/).

-**Note:** The traefik frontend is usally mapped to port 8080.
-As this port is also used by wildfly we map the port 8080 from traefik to the port 8100.
+**Note:** The Traefik web frontend is usually mapped to port 8080.
+As this port is also used by wildfly we map the port 8080 from Traefik to the port 8100.
 Run the frontend from your web browser via:

 [http://localhost:8100/](http://localhost:8100/)